-DefinitionA chalazion is a hard bump that forms on the eyelid.
+DefinitionA chalazion is a non-infectious, hard lump that forms on the eyelid.

 |Copyright © Nucleus Medical Media, Inc.|

-CausesA chalazion can form when the duct leading from a gland of the eyelid becomes blocked.
-This gland produces an oily substance that lubricates the margins of the eyelid and the front of the eye.
-When the duct becomes blocked, the oily substance can harden.
-This causes a chalazion to form near the edge of the eyelid.
+CausesA chalazion can form when the oil produced from a gland of the eyelid thickens and can no longer flow.
+When the oil hardens, it blocks the gland and causes a lump to form in the eyelid.
 This condition can recur.

 Risk FactorsFactors that may increase your chance of a chalazion:

 SymptomsThe initial symptom is a small swelling on the eyelid.
 It may look like a stye.
 It may or may not be painful.
 After a few days, the lump on the eyelid often begins to harden.
 A chalazion can rarely cause complications, which may include:

 - Localized infection at the site of the chalazion (stye)

 - Visual problems due to the chalazion pushing against and distorting the shape of the eye